 Ten stained-glass windows – university self-presentation

-In 1559/60, one hundred years after the University of Basel was founded, the new library, known as the Brabeuterium, was inaugurated on Rheinsprung Street.
+In 1559/60, one hundred years after the University of Basel was founded, the new library, known as the Brabeuterium, was inaugurated on the Rheinsprung.
 To mark this event, ten stained-glass windows were donated, providing a means for the university and its members to present themselves.

 Such donations were entirely customary for building inaugurations at the time and were a popular form of self-presentation.
 Most of the heraldic windows were created by Ludwig Ringler, a renowned Basel glass painter, and Hans Jörg Riecher, perhaps less notable.